I started the Hack Your Wealth website on the eve of getting married. I got married on September 26, 2015, and it was the happiest day of my life.

 So I started building the Hack Your Wealth website (WordPress and Genesis core, but heavily customized by yours truly) to chart my and Kelly’s financial journey.
 I wanted to share the tips, tricks, knowledge, strategies, and hacks I am using to build wealth, as well as the successes and failures I experience along the way.

 Through my income reports, I share what’s worked for me and what hasn’t, and what’s worked for others whom I respect.
-I transparently lay out all the tools I use, the step-by-step techniques I employ, and the tools and spreadsheets I created and now leverage every day to help me make all my financial decisions: whether it’s paying down student loans, buying a home, analyzing rental property, evaluating retirement accounts, maximizing credit card point benefits, choosing between different investment products, the works.
+I transparently lay out all the tools I use, the step-by-step techniques I employ, and the spreadsheets I created and now use every day to assist with all my financial decisions: whether it’s paying down student loans, buying a home, analyzing rental property, evaluating retirement accounts, maximizing credit card point benefits, choosing between different investment products, the works.

 And if you are kind enough to share your stories back with me, it would just brighten my whole day and I would be immensely grateful.